StoneMasons4106/sleeper-ffl-discordbot/README.md

 * Check on a player's roster and injury status.

-* Check the forecast for the area of a game based on city or zip code powered by [WeatherAPI](https://www.weatherapi.com/).
+* Check the current weather or forecast for the area of a game based on city or zip code powered by [WeatherAPI](https://www.weatherapi.com/).

 * Custom prefixes, in case you have another bot with the same default prefix.